Uttam-Asodariya/NLP-Project/README.md

  ```

  ## Classification Model
  - These word embeddings can be used for our classification task.
 We already have our dataset split into trains and tests.
 Good classification model can be identified by evaluating couple of models on test set.
-A Gaussian process classifier is useful in this uncertain environment.
+A Support vwctor classification (SVC) is useful in this uncertain environment.

  ```
- Gaussian = GaussianProcessClassifier(kernel=1.0 * RBF(0.7),random_state=0,max_iter_predict=500)
+ SVC_model = SVC(gamma=2, C=1)
  ```
 - Model result can be observed by using metrics of accuracy score.
 ```
  metrics.accuracy_score(y_test,y_pred)

- #output: 0.65
+ #output: ~ 0.57
 ```

 # Desclaimer